top of page

 Pink foxgloves (Digitalis purpurea) blooming in a Devon wildlife-friendly garden, attracting bumblebees and pollinators.

-Pink foxgloves are a native favourite in Devon gardens—beautiful, low-maintenance, and essential for bees.
+Pink foxgloves are a native favourite in Devon gardens—beautiful, low-maintenance, and great for bees.

 Add Features That Attract Wildlife Year-Round

-Even a small garden can become a haven for biodiversity when designed thoughtfully.
+Even a small garden can become a haven for wildlife; when designed thoughtfully.
 Here’s how:

 For pollinators: